-Total rent expense under the operating leases on the three wholly-owned hospital facilities with the Trust was approximately \$4 million during each of the three months ended March 31, 2021 and 2020.
-Pursuant to the terms of the three wholly-owned hospital leases with the Trust, we have the option to renew the lease at the lease terms described above and below by providing notice to the Trust at least 90 days prior to the termination of the then current term.
+Total rent expense under the operating leases on the three wholly-owned hospital facilities with the Trust was approximately \$4 million during each of the three months ended June 30, 2021 and 2020 and approximately \$8 million during each of the six-month periods ended June 30, 2021 and 2020.
+Pursuant to the terms of the three wholly-owned hospital leases with the Trust, we have the option to renew the leases at the lease terms described above and below by providing notice to the Trust at least 90 days prior to the termination of the then current term.
 We also have the right to purchase the respective leased hospitals at their appraised fair market value upon any of the following: (i) at the end of the lease terms or any renewal terms; (ii) upon one month's notice should a change of control of the Trust occur, or; (iii) within the time period as specified in the lease in the event that we provide notice to the Trust of our intent to offer a substitution property/properties in exchange for one (or more) of the three hospital properties leased from the Trust should we be unable to reach an agreement with the Trust on the properties to be substituted.
-In addition, we have rights of first refusal to: (i) purchase the respective leased facilities during and for 180 days after the lease terms at the same price, terms and conditions of any third-party offer, or; (ii) renew the lease on the respective leased facility at the end of, and for 180 days after, the lease term at the same terms and conditions pursuant to any third-party offer.
+In addition, we have rights of first refusal to: (i) purchase the respective leased facilities during and for 180 days after the lease terms at the same price, terms and conditions pursuant to any third-party offer.